remarkjs/remark-math/readme.md

-If you are using [`rehype-sanitize`][rehype-sanitize], but fully trust that [KaTeX][] doesn't have any XSS vulnerabilities, you can allow list the required class names by extending the sanitize schema like so:
+If you are using [`rehype-sanitize`][rehype-sanitize], but fully trust that [KaTeX][] doesn't have any XSS vulnerabilities, you can allow list the required class names added by `remark-math` by extending the sanitize schema like so:

 ```js
 const mathSanitizeSchema = {